Blog

 Category: Estate Planning

-This could be due to the Covid-19 pandemic.
-What it does show is that many families who have not done any planning may have paid tax they might not have needed to.
+What this shows is that many families who haven’t done any planning may have paid tax they didn’t need to.

 What can I do to plan for IHT?